PrinciplesDotDev/principles/principles/relatedness-pattern.md

 uid = "60f225ff-3110-4c4c-bf1c-677aa2c2b602"
 +++

-Relatedness pattern is a pattern of cognition that states: Cognitive complexity is not increased with things that have high relatedness.
+Cognitive complexity is not increased with things that have high relatedness.
 Meaning your mind doesn't have to work any harder with highly related items (e.g. code, methods in a class, configuration, etc.), even if there are many of them.
+This cognitive principle reduces complexity by taking advantage of the one of the best features of our brains: Pattern recognition.

 For example: You could have many Spotlights defined next to each other without the code becoming complex: